markusstocker/LaTeX101/README.md

 *Note: Recall the meaning of the asterix.*

 Bibliographies should be managed using a tool.
-As we have seen in the lecture, publishers typically allows you to download BibTeX formatted citations.
-These can be easily included in your bibliography file using tools, just as JabRef.
+As we have seen in the lecture, publishers typically support downloading BibTeX formatted citations.
+These can be easily included in your bibliography file using tools, such as JabRef.
 Try to open the `bibliography.bib` file in JabRef.
 Can you add a dummy citation and cite it in your article?
 Does it show up in the reference list?

-As a final task for this hands-on, look at the preamble of the Elsevier template.
+As a final task for this hands-on, look at the preamble of our `.tex` file (Elsevier template).
 It documents a number of available options to style your article, e.g. double line spacing for review or two-column for the layout of published articles.
 Try to comment the `\documentclass` commands and test a few options to see the effect.
 See also the effect of the `\linenumbers` command.

 This demonstrates how easily it can be to completely change the layout of your article, using few options in a single command.
 Changing document class from `elsarticle` to one of another publisher may involve a bit more work in the preamble but little or nothing in the body.
 This is the beauty of separating content from layout.